jgarcia1599/IntrotoIM_Summer2020/midterm_project/README.md

 # Process and Implementation Issues
 Coding out the project had its fair bits of challenges, as with any other project.
 On a high level, the Open CV abstracts away all of the difficult Computer Vision stuff, leaving me with the task of only coding the game conditions and rules.
-I made two Classes for this game, ```Food``` class and a ```Player Class```.
+I made two Classes for this game, a ```Food``` class and a ```Player Class```.
 Both describe how the different elements in the game will be drawn in the screen.
 The Player Class is in charge of determining the collision between itself and any Food object using the ```dist()``` function in Processing.
-The Food Class is in charge of removing the player's lives whenever its eaten condition has been set to true (done by the player as described above) and its left the canvas.
-I also implemented state variables to display instructions and a loosing screen and increasing game difficulty based on time.
+The Food Class is in charge of removing the player's lives whenever its eaten condition has been set to true (done by the player as described above) and after its left the canvas.
+I also implemented state variables to display instructions and a loosing screen, and increasing game difficulty based on time.
 Belowe are some of the changes encountered as I made the game:

 - Dealing with calculations applied before and after scaling:
 The Open CV beginner example which acted as the boilerplate for this project required me to scale the video feed.
 This brought me back to my Computer Graphics class of dealing with matrix transformation and a change of coordinate system.
-In order to counter act this transformations, I "scaled down" so to speak every Food object by  passing in the scale factor in the constructor and dividing all of its propoerties (x,y,width,etc.) by the scale factor.
-This alos prevented from doing complicated matrix algebra every single framee of the draw loop.
+In order to counter act this transformations, I "scaled down" so to speak every Food object by  passing in the scale factor in the constructor and dividing all of its properties (x,y,width,etc.) by the scale factor.
+This also prevented from doing complicated matrix algebra in every draw loop frame.

 - Using the millis library to create new food items based on time.
 I decided to use frame count instead as the millis library was less accurate.